akkefa/ml-notes/docs/probability/hypothesis_testing.md

 ### Alternate hypothesis
 The alternate hypothesis is what we are out to show.

-Conclusion is either:
+**Conclusion is either**:\
 Reject $\mathrm{H}_0 \quad$ OR $\quad$ Fail to Reject $\mathrm{H}_0$

 #### simple hypothesis
-Do you know the exact distribution
+A simple hypothesis is one that completely specifies the distribution.
+Do you know the exact distribution.

 #### composite hypothesis
-You dont know the exact distribution.
+You don't know the exact distribution.\

-Means you know the distribution is normal but you dont know the mean and variance.
+Means you know the distribution is normal but you don't know the mean and variance.

 #### Errors in Hypothesis Testing